What help is available from the Learning Enhancement Team?

 How do I arrange a tutorial appointment?

 If you have not had a tutorial appointment before, you need to come to a drop-in first so that we can talk to you about how we might be able to help.
 After you have attended a drop-in, a tutor may recommend that you book a tutorial.
-You can do this by visiting the Student Support Centre Reception or calling them on 01603 592761, or by emailing email@example.com.
+You can do this by calling the Student Services reception team on 01603 592761, or by emailing email@example.com.

 When and where are drop-ins?

-Our drop-in sessions are held on Monday to Thursday from 16:00-17:00 in the Student Support Centre (times may vary during the summer vacation).
+Our drop-in sessions are held on Monday to Thursday from 16:00-17:00 in Nelson Court 33 (next to the Accommodation Office).
+Times may vary during the summer vacation.
 No appointment is necessary and a tutor will see you for 10 minutes.

 What can I discuss in a drop-in?

 Drop-ins are for quick questions or, more commonly, to talk about how we might be able to help you.

 Drop-ins are really busy.
 What can I do?

 There is often very high demand for our service from students across the University.
 At these times the tutor may not be able to see everyone who attends a drop-in.
 If you have tried attending drop-ins but have been unable to see a tutor please let us know, by sending an email to firstname.lastname@example.org.
 In your email please also tell us your School of Study, degree course and how you think we can help you.